autolab-fi/line-robot-curriculum/lessons/module_3/electric_motor.md

 ![image](https://github.com/autolab-fi/line-robot-curriculum/blob/main/images/module_3/small_size_gearbox.png?raw=True)

-### Controlling Motor
-In the **lineRobot** library, functions for controlling the motors are already written, and they can be used to control the motors individually.

-The function **moveLeftMotorSpeed(speed)** is used to send a signal to the motors, with the speed parameter specified as a percentage.
-The speed can be either negative or positive, ranging from -100 to 100.
-When the parameter is greater than 0, the left wheel will rotate forward, and if the parameter is less than 0, the wheel will rotate in the opposite direction.
-IMPORTANT!
-These functions only start the motors; they do not stop them.
-To stop the motors, you can use specified function or provide 0 as parameter for the funtion **moveLeftMotorSpeed(speed)**.

-The function **moveRightMotorSpeed(speed)** works similarly for the right motor.

-To stop the motors, use the functions **stopMotorRight()** and **stopMotorLeft()**.

 ## Assignment
 Write a program for the robot to reach a point on the map.
 However, remember that you will not be able to use the built-in robot movement functions.
 The functions: **moveForwardDistance**, **moveBackwardDistance**, **turnLeft**, **turnRight**, **moveForwardSeconds**, and **moveBackwardSeconds** will not work.